 Near Yosemite National Park Kayaking & Paddle Boarding

 A few hours from Yosemite Valley is Lake Tahoe.
-This area is very popular for kayaking and paddleboarding.
+This area is very popular and many people add kayaking and paddleboarding to their Lake Tahoe 3 day itinerary.
 Unlike Yosemite, there are plenty of places to rent a kayak.

 Paddleboarding is another option and it has become increasingly popular in the last few years.
 It is easy to learn and visitors can rent a paddleboard in Lake Tahoe.